-- 2007 Law 22/2007 of July 11th, on distance marketing of consumer financial services. - 2007 Royal Legislative Decree 1/2007 of November 16th that approves Consolidated Draft of the General Law for the Protection of Consumers and Users and other complementary laws. - 2008 The Bank of Spain and the National Securities Market Commission promote the First National Financial Education Plan (2008-2012). - 2008 Outbreak of the financial crisis in Spain. - 2009 Law 2/2009 of March 31st, regulating the contracting with consumers of mortgage loans or mortgage-backed facilities and brokering services for loan or credit facility agreements. - 2010 Royal Decree Law 11/2010 of July 9th, on governing bodies and other aspects of the legal regime of savings banks. - 2011 Law 16/2011 of June 24th, on consumer credit agreements. - 2011 The 15-M Movement or the Movement of the Outraged People emerged in Spain with the demonstration on 15 May 2011.
+Year Milestones 2007 REAS launching the site economiasolidaria.org.
+Law 22/2007 of July 11th, on distance marketing of consumer financial services.
+Royal Legislative Decree 1/2007 of November 16th that approves Consolidated Draft of the General Law for the Protection of Consumers and Users and other complementary laws.
+2008 The Bank of Spain and the National Securities Market Commission promote the First National Financial Education Plan (2008-2012).
+Outbreak of the financial crisis in Spain.
+2009 Law 2/2009 of March 31st, regulating the contracting with consumers of mortgage loans or mortgage-backed facilities and brokering services for loan or credit facility agreements.
+The project rededucacionfinanciera.es is created.
+2010 Royal Decree Law 11/2010 of July 9th, on governing bodies and other aspects of the legal regime of savings banks.
+2011 Law 16/2011 of June 24th, on consumer credit agreements.
+The 15-M Movement or the Movement of the Outraged People emerged in Spain with the demonstration on 15 May 2011.
 It led to several peaceful protests and gave rise to the birth of new political parties.
-In these protests the citizens made different demands like halting the evictions or improving the democratic life without depending on banks or corporations. - 2012 The new website of financial education of the Spanish Network of Financial Education is presented. - 2012 Royal Decree Law 6/2012 on March 9th, on urgent measures for protecting mortgage debtors without resources. - 2012 Royal Decree Law 27/2012 of November 15th, on urgent measures to protect mortgage debtors. - 2013 Royal Decree Law 6/2013 of March 22nd, on protection for holders of certain savings and investment products and other financial measures. - 2013 The Financial Education Plan is renewed (2013-2017). - 2013 Organic Law 8/2013 of December 9th, on the improvement of the quality of education (LOMCE). - 2013 Law 26/2013 of December 27th, on savings banks and banking foundations. - 2014 Royal Decree 126/2014 of February 28th, establishing the basic curriculum for primary education, including the basics of financial education in primary education, in the area of Social Sciences. - 2014 Royal Decree 1105/2014 of December 26th, establishing the basic curriculum for compulsory secondary education and high school. - 2014 Royal Decree 304/2014 of May 5th, which enact the regulations for Law 10/2010 of April 2, on the prevention of money laundering and financing of terrorism. - 2014 The national Association of Social Market Networks was created as a first step toward the development of a Cooperative of Social Market Services. - 2015 Royal Decree Law 1/2015 of February 27th, on the second chance mechanism, debt reduction and other measures on the social agenda.
+In these protests the citizens made different demands like halting the evictions or improving the democratic life without depending on banks or corporations.
+2012 The new website of financial education of the Spanish Network of Financial Education is presented.
+Royal Decree Law 6/2012 on March 9th, on urgent measures for protecting mortgage debtors without resources.
+Royal Decree Law 27/2012 of November 15th, on urgent measures to protect mortgage debtors.
+2013 Royal Decree Law 6/2013 of March 22nd, on protection for holders of certain savings and investment products and other financial measures.
+The Financial Education Plan is renewed (2013-2017).
+Organic Law 8/2013 of December 9th, on the improvement of the quality of education (LOMCE).
+2014 Law 26/2013 of December 27th, on savings banks and banking foundations.
+2014 Royal Decree 126/2014 of February 28th, establishing the basic curriculum for primary education, including the basics of financial education in primary education, in the area of Social Sciences.
+Royal Decree 1105/2014 of December 26th, establishing the basic curriculum for compulsory secondary education and high school.
+Royal Decree 304/2014 of May 5th, which enact the regulations for Law 10/2010 of April 2, on the prevention of money laundering and financing of terrorism.
+The national Association of Social Market Networks was created as a first step toward the development of a Cooperative of Social Market Services.
+2015 Royal Decree Law 1/2015 of February 27th, on the second chance mechanism, debt 2013 reduction and other measures on the social agenda.
+Law 5/2015 of April 27th, on the promotion of business financing.
+Law 3/2013 of April 27th, off the promotion of business illianting.

-- 2015 Law 5/2015 of April 27th, on the promotion of business financing. - 2015 For the first time the Financial Education Day is held in Spain (October 5th) on the occasion of the Financial Literacy Day. - 2016 The National Securities Market Commission and the Bank of Spain presented a Code of Good Practice to the entities, which have signed the collaboration agreement with the Financial Education Plan (May 24th).
+For the first time the Financial Education Day is held in Spain (October 5th) on the occasion of the Financial Literacy Day.
+2016 The National Securities Market Commission and the Bank of Spain presented a Code of Good Practice to the entities, which have signed the collaboration agreement with the Financial Education Plan (May 24th).